The screenshot above shows BigAl 2.4.0 in action on Puppy Linux 2.16.1 running in VMware Player for a time consuming "stop and continue" calculation.

 bcnt|bitcount

-of bits that differ from its sign bit
+number of bits that differ from its sign bit EXAMPLES Program

 arguments

-in the hope that it will be useful,
+distributed in the hope that it will be useful, You should have

 |

-to use % to represent the Unix command prompt (as
+Unix convention to use $ in order to represent the command prompt

+(as known as "shell").
 If you see that sign, type everything behind it.
-It's also a standard
+It

 A: Usually, shells expands special characters like * to a filelist.
 Use the text operators (e. g. "mul") or mark it as a special character: